Colmmm/notes2flash/docs/README.md

 ## Usage with Obsidian

 Compatibility with Obsidian is limited due to the lack of free native public access cloud storage.
-Scraping is done via the Obsius addon https://github.com/jonstodle/obsius-obsidian-plugin (shoutout to the developer!):
+Scraping is done via the Obsius addon [Obsius addon](https://github.com/jonstodle/obsius-obsidian-plugin) (shoutout to the developer!):
 1. Publish your Obsidian note via the addon to produce a live public version (e.g., https://obsius.site/2v1e5g2j566s7071371k) that can be used as a URL.

 ## workflow example 1 - General simple example
-here’s a simple example of a yaml workflow configuration:
+Here’s a simple example of a yaml workflow configuration:

 ```yaml
 workflow_name: "barebone notes2flash workflow config example"